geegaz/Multiple-Windows-tutorial/README.md

 ```
 ![Hierarchy view of a scene in Godot 4.
 The root is a basic node with a script attached and a Camera2D as a child](https://user-images.githubusercontent.com/39198556/224136796-4b099cbd-c98e-466f-92e0-fc98978ba87a.png)

 Attach this script to a node in your scene, and add a Camera2D to this node.
 The camera will follow the window's position on the screen, although with a slight delay.
 This is due to the window's position updating before the `_process()` method is called in the engine, making the camera flicker and lag behind.
-I haven't found a fix, and only mitigate the issue by taking the velocity of the window since the last frame and adding it to the camera's position.

 ### Camera in a separate window